Every Statusbrew space has different user types with varying levels of access.

 There can be only one primary owner for any organizations but multiple owners for the same organization can be created.

-The Admin role grants full access to a user for all the features in the organization except the ability to manage billing.
-An Admin can further promote Regular users to the Admin role as well.
+The Admin role grants full access to a user for all the features in the organization except the ability to manage billing & invite users or promote users to ownership roles.
+An Admin can promote Regular users to the Admin roles.

 To learn more about different permissions available in Statusbrew, check out this article - Managing Access Permissions